msbx5420-class/msbx5420-class.github.io/project.md

 * **Important: if you find the cluster down (for any reasons), please contact instructor rather than trying to fix yourself.**

+* **Important: the notes here only provide the essential commands, please refer to lab 7 tutorial / week 9 slides for details.**

 * Host addresses are:

   * cluster 1: *ec2-52-32-236-168.us-west-2.compute.amazonaws.com*